COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Cooling Test

 The Bear Elite Hybrid has outstanding cooling.
-During our tests, I did not feel any notable level of heat retention around my body.
+During our tests, I did not feel any significant level of heat retention around my body.
+This mattress uses multiple design elements and materials to improve cooling.

 Baseline Temp.